ReactiveMongo/Play-ReactiveMongo/README.md

 ### JSON <-> BSON conversion

 With Play2-ReactiveMongo, you can use directly the embedded JSON library in Play >= 2.1.
+There is a specialized collection called `JSONCollection` that deals naturally with `JSValue` and `JSObject` instead of ReactiveMongo's `BSONDocument`.

 The JSON lib has been completely refactored and is now the most powerful one in the Scala world.
 Thanks to it, you can now fetch documents from MongoDB in the JSON format, transform them by removing and/or adding some properties, and send them to the client.
 Even better, when a client sends a JSON document, you can validate it and transform it before saving it into a MongoDB collection.